Banco Chinchorro Biosphere Reserve (Mexico)

 Banco Chinchorro Biosphere Reserve

-The Banco Chinchorro Biosphere Reserve encompasses a 144,866 ha (357,970 acres) mosaic of open water, seagrass beds, mangroves, sand beaches and coral reefs that is considered one of the most outstanding marine sites in the region.
+The Banco Chinchorro Biosphere Reserve encompasses a 144,866 ha (357,970 acres) mosaic of open water, seagrass beds, mangroves, sand beaches, and coral reefs.
+It is considered one of the most outstanding marine sites in the region.

-Located at the southeastern tip of the State of Quintana Roo in the Yucatán Peninsula, Banco Chinchorro is the biggest platform type reef complex system in Mexico and because of its isolated position, it represents well-preserved natural ecosystems.
+Located at the southeastern tip of the State of Quintana Roo in the Yucatán Peninsula, Banco Chinchorro is the most extensive platform-type reef complex system in Mexico.
+Because of its isolated position, it represents well-preserved natural ecosystems.

-Only 0.4% of the core area of the Biosphere Reserve is terrestrial and is strongly influenced by the sea.
+Only 0.4% of the core area of the Biosphere Reserve is terrestrial, and the sea strongly influences it.
 The saline substratum allows only the growth of halophyte or coastal dune vegetation and mangroves.
-The buffer area comprises the large area of the coral circular strip and a large marine zone to a depth of 60 m (200 ft).
+The buffer area comprises a large coral circular strip and a large marine zone to a depth of 60 m (200 ft).

-Seagrass beds are abundant in the Cayo Norte zone and in the interior lagoon of Cayo Centro, serving as reproduction and breeding refuges of way ecologically and economically important species.
-In this latter category, the two main species of importance are found: the Caribbean lobster (Panulirus argus) and the conch (Strombus gigas).
+Seagrass beds are abundant in the Cayo Norte zone and the interior lagoon of Cayo Centro, serving as reproduction and breeding refuges of way ecologically and economically important species.
+The two main species of importance are found in this latter category: the Caribbean lobster (Panulirus argus) and the conch (Strombus gigas).

 There are three coral systems: Cayo Norte, Cayo Centro and Cayo Lobos, which form islands in the three core areas.
-The natural vegetation of the three islands is largely mangrove near the shore shading into open woodland more than 20 to 30 m (66 to 98 ft) from the shore.
+The natural vegetation of the three islands is essentially mangrove near the shore, shading into open woodland more than 20 to 30 m (66 to 98 ft) from the coast.

-There is an American crocodile reserve on the southernmost (Cayo Lobos) island.
+An American crocodile reserve is on the southernmost (Cayo Lobos) island.
 The islands (in common with many isolated tropical islands) are thickly populated with small crabs.